 With categories that include both built and unbuilt architecture, as well as today’s most cutting edge building products, we can not only collectively celebrate the world as it exists today, but also its future potential.

-Currently in its exciting 6th season, public voting for Architizer’s A+Awards is now open and so, the jury is officially in your hands!
-Go to our free and simple-to-use online ballot where you will be inspired by today’s very best architecture and vote for your favorite building in each category.
+Currently in its exciting 7th season, public voting for Architizer’s A+Awards is now open and so, the fate of architects around the world is officially in your hands!
+Go to our free, simple-to-use online ballot where you will be inspired by today’s very best architecture and vote for your favorite building in each category.
 Better yet, tell everyone you know to do the same this week.

 The more votes cast, the closer we can get to a true reflection of what great design looks like today!
-Architizer’s A+Awards virtual ballot box is open until July 20th.
+Architizer’s A+Awards virtual ballot box is open until midnight on July 5th.